5 Things to Know about Credit Freezes and Fraud Alerts

 How to see if you are a victim of identity theft?

-First, you will want to pull your credit report to completely review them.
+First, you will want to pull your credit report to completely review it.
 If you want more background on what is a credit report, this article is best for you.

 Although you actually have numerous credit reports, the big three are Equifax, Transunion, and Experian.
 Here is a great article on pulling your credit reports for free.